-There’s a lot of interest around texting for business, especially 2-way texting and SMS text campaigns.
+There’s a lot of interest around texting for business, especially 2-way texting, SMS text campaigns, and pay by text.
 And for a good reason, in recent surveys, people tend to react much more quickly to text messages than emails.
 98% of people open text messages before the end of the day, and only 4% have unopened text messages.
 With 92% of Americans able to receive text messages, and 91% report always having their smartphone nearby, it’s time to fit texting into your customer communications strategy.

 The Broadcast capability of our Managed CPaaS, the Compass Automation Platform, is a powerful tool for SMS text campaigns.
 But as they say, “with great power comes great responsibility,” you need to be mindful of several factors.
 No matter what tool you’re using for 2-way texting and outbound campaigns, there are some simple rules of etiquette you should follow as best practices.
 Here are our rules: